-In May of 2017, PSSL entered into a multi-currency senior secured revolving credit facility, or the Credit Facility, with Capital One, N.A. through its wholly-owned subsidiary PennantPark Senior Secured Loan Facility LLC, or PSSL Subsidiary.
+In May 2017, PennantPark Senior Secured Loan Facility LLC ("PSSL I"), a wholly-owned subsidiary of PSSL, was formed as a financing subsidiary for purposes of entering into a multi-currency senior secured revolving credit facility, with Capital One, N.A. (see Note 10).
 The \$325 million Credit Facility has a maturity date of May 2, 2023 and is priced at 2.25% over LIBOR.
 On January 27, 2021, PSSL terminated the facility with Capital One, N.A.